alphagov/collections/README.md

     - Subtopics and their curated lists
 - [rummager](https://github.com/alphagov/rummager), provides:
     - latest changes for Topics
-    - content tagged to a particular Topic or Mainstream browse page
+    - content tagged to a particular Topic, Mainstream browse page or Organisation
 - [email-alert-api](https://github.com/alphagov/email-alert-api), provides:
     - support for subscribing to notifications from a topic